zhaonat/py-maxwell-fd3d/README.md

 ## Modal Sources
 For now, note that my other set of codes, eigenwell has a number of mode solvers.
 You can solve a single 2d mode problem but this implicitly assumes kz = 0.
 There is another mode solver for $kz!=0$ as well there, but this is a bit more computationally expensive.

-## Iterative Solvers
-Unfortunately, given that iterative solvers don't have the same kind of robustness as factorization (i.e. convergence) combined with the fact that FDFD for Maxwell's equations are typically indefinite, iterative solving of equations is a bit more of an art than not.
-For different systems, solvers may converge reasonably or may not.

-For now, the solvers I've tried in scipy's sparse.linalg library are QMR and BICG-STAB and LGMRES.
-BICG-STAB and QMR are usually your go-to solvers but I've noticed some cases where LGMRES performs better.

-External solvers include packages like petsc or suitesparse (but I'm still looking for good python interfaces for any external solvers).

-## Direct Solvers
-Direct solvers are robust but are incredibly memory inefficient, particulary for the curl-curl equations in 3D.
-If you want to experiment with solvers, try packages which support an LDL factorization for a complex symmetric matrix and also use block low rank compression (i.e. MUMPS).

-Note that existing python interfaces to MUMPS are incomplete, they only support real valued matrices.
-(I will try to figure out a way to interface MUMPS easily with python)

 ## Future
 Expect integration of this with ceviche for autograd: requires that we have a fast and robust iterative solver (or direct)